 Epionce's body lotion contains essential fatty acids, ceramides, meadowfoam, and flax extracts to moisturize, strengthen the skin barrier, and protect against free radicals.
 And any irritation or inflammation is relieved with ingredients like rose hip, safflower, and avocado complex.

-This body cream is the most expensive one on the list, but not only does it reverse any damage and signs of fine lines, but it also firms and minimizes cellulite thanks to guarana and caffeine.
-It leaves the skin tighter, toned, and smoother.
+This body cream might be on the pricier side, but not only does it intensely hydrate and plump skin, but it also calms inflammation and purifies thanks to Persian rose.
+It leaves the skin tighter, more toned, and smoother.
 It's recommended to massage the cream into your arms, thighs, butt, neck, décolleté, and hands for at least five minutes after showering.

 Gold Bond's body lotion for mature skin contains seven plumping moisturizers, three vitamins, proteins, and lipids to quench the skin and keep it hydrated for 24 hours.
 And even better, the lotion is quick-absorbing, not greasy, and hypoallergenic.